opensearch-project/opensearch-spark/docs/PPL-Correlation-command.md

 ## PPL Correlation Command

+> This is an experimental command - it may be removed in future versions

 ## Overview

 In the past year OpenSearch Observability & security teams have been busy with many aspects of improving data monitoring and visibility.